-Add a schedule for the time period during which you want to deny access.

-See Schedules.

-- Go to Firewall > Policy . - Select the tab containing the policy to which you want to deny access. - Select Insert Policy Before for the policy to block. - Configure the new policy to match the policy to block with the following exceptions:

-Select the schedule that you added in step Add a schedule for the time period during which you want to deny access..

-Set Action to DENY.
+- Add a schedule for the time period during which you want to deny access.
+See Schedules. - Go to Firewall > Policy . - Select the tab containing the policy to which you want to deny access. - Select Insert Policy Before 1 for the policy to block. - Configure the new policy to match the policy to block with the following exceptions: - Select the schedule that you added in step Add a schedule for the time period during which you want to deny access. - Set Action to DENY. - Select OK to save the policy.